Scopevisio/eudgc/README.md

 ## Example Application

-Browser this application for reference and as an example.
+Use this application for reference and as an example.
 This sample is intended to be a full minimalistic example and is found in the index.html in the docs/ folder.

 [Simple minimalistic Demo](https://scopevisio.github.io/eudgc/index.html)